Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Preliminaries

 \section{Preliminaries}

 \textbf{Notations.} In the following, for any positive integer $n$, $[n]$ refers to the set $\{1, \cdots, n\}$.
-We assume the input graphs of GNNs to be finite, undirected, simple, and vertex-labeled: a graph is a tuple $G = (V(G),E(G),P_1(G), \allowbreak \cdots,P_{\ell}(G)) $ consisting of a finite vertex set $V(G)$, a binary edge relation $E(G) \subset V(G)^{2}$ that is symmetric and irreflexive, and unary relations $P_1(G),\cdots ,P_{\ell}(G) \subset V(G)$ representing $\ell > 0$ vertex labels.
-In the following, we suppose that the $P_i(G)$'s form a partition of the set of vertices of $G$, i.e. each vertex has a unique label.
-Also, the number $\ell$ of labels, which we will also call {\em colors}, is supposed to be fixed and does not grow with the size of the input graphs.
-In order to describe the logic of GNNs, we also take into account access to the color of the vertices into the definition of the logic considered.
-When there is no ambiguity about which graph $G$ is being considered, $N(v)$ refers to the set of neighbors of $v$ in $G$ not including $v$. $\lvert G \rvert$ will denote the number of vertices of $G$.
-We use simple curly brackets for a set $X=\{x \in X\}$ and double curly brackets for a multiset $Y=\{\{y \in Y \}\}$.
+We assume the input graphs of GNNs to be finite, undirected, simple, and vertex-colored with $\ell\geq 1$ colors: a graph is a tuple $G = (V(G),E,\lambda)$ consisting of a finite vertex set $V(G)$, a binary edge relation $E\subset V(G)^{2}$ that is symmetric and irreflexive, representing the edges; and a map $\lambda:V(G)\rightarrow [\ell]$, representing the colors (or labels).
+The number of colors $\ell$ is fixed and does not depend on $n$.
+In $G$, $\mathcal{N}_G(v)$ will denote the set of vertices adjacent to $v$ in $G$ (not including $v$).